 Nova Scotia Forest Festival

-The Nova Scotia Forest Festival is a celebration of all our forests provides.
-From hands-on demonstrations and activities to learning to throw an axe or paddle a canoe, come and enjoy an array of activities in the fresh fall air at Memory Lane Heritage Village!
-September 30, 2023.
+The Nova Scotia Forest Festival is a celebration of all our forests provide.
+From hands-on demonstrations and activities to the Golden Axe-throwing Tournament, come and enjoy an array of activities in the fresh fall air at Memory Lane Heritage Village!
+October 4, 2025.
 Details

 Prismatic Arts Festival